barryhughes1/lightning-checkbox-group/README.md

 ```

 AND SAVE!

-6. As a way to test the checkbox, we can create a Lightning Application
+STEP 6.
+As a way to test the checkbox, we can create a Lightning Application
 as follows:

 ```